egg-corz/egg-corz.github.io/PRIVACY-POLICY.md

 # Privacy Policy

-[COMPANY-NAME] built the all app as a Free app.
-This SERVICE is provided by [COMPANY-NAME] at no cost and is intended for use as is.
+Egg Corz built the all app as a Free app.
+This SERVICE is provided by Egg Corz at no cost and is intended for use as is.

 ## Information Collection and Use